Narrat/golculator/README.md

 - `bc`
   - Limited number of built-in functions; these have shortened (not too intuitive) names as well.

-The alternatives above are all great, and have their own advantages over calc.
-I highly recommend looking into these if you don't like how calc works.
+The alternatives above are all great, and have their own advantages over calc/golculator.
+I highly recommend looking into these if you don't like how calc/golculator works.